ishimwegloriose/gogoje/gogo1.md

-This is our first work.
+This is our first work, but we have created another file and did push and pull